Recommended Funeral Directors

 John Mallatratt and his close knit team of funeral directors, Stephen Parkin, Gavin Moorby, Liz Greaves and Claire Havenhand.

-John founded Peace Funerals with his then wife, Mary, back in 1996.
+John and Mary Mallatratt founded Peace Funerals back in 1996.
 Neither of them had any previous experience in undertaking, John was a university lecturer and Mary was a former nurse working in social care, but personal experience of arranging funerals for family members made them realise that things could be done in a much better way.

 Reflecting on the funerals of 3 members of his family he realised that the funeral directors had taken away from him practically all decisions about the funeral.
 He says “I thought that there must be a better way of doing things and decided to leave my well paid job to try and set up a funeral service where people were empowered to make funerals personal and where choice and control were in the hands of families.
 It is a very emotionally rewarding job to do and one which I feel very privileged to carry out.”